hakantunc/tcp-over-udp/README.md

 retransmit the missing packages.
 Client should order the packets correctly.

+You are free to choose a protocol for retranmission:
+- stop and wait

 ### 3 Tear down the connection

 Bonus: TIME_WAIT state implementation is bonus points.
 You won't lose points if you don't implement TIME_WAIT.